 Wash the mussels thoroughly in a bowl under cold running water, removing any barnacles and beards that are still present.

-Discard any mussels that float, including those that are closed.
+Discard any mussels that float, including those that are open.

 Drain the mussels in a colander.

 Meanwhile, boil the wine in a small pan for 30 seconds.

 To cook the mussels in a large saucepan over a high heat, melt the butter.